microsoft/vscode-wiki/Build-Master.md

 ## FAQ

+#### Why do we have two builds?

+The [Continuous Build](https://dev.azure.com/vscode/VSCode/_build?definitionId=1) is a **public**, **lightweight** build which runs on every commit and PR and has access to no credentials.
+It exists to make sure our code base is clean, compilable and tests are happy on branches and pull requests.

+The [Product Build](https://dev.azure.com/monacotools/Monaco/_build?definitionId=111) is a **private**, **heavyweight** build which runs daily to produce Insiders, so it has access to credentials.
+It exists to create all VS Code distributable assets and place them on our [builds page](https://builds.code.visualstudio.com/). **Note:** it's important that it never runs on PRs of external forks of VS Code.

 #### How do the builds run?

 All our builds run in Azure DevOps and are scripted using YAML build definition files: